jambuur/APEDSK99/README.md

 The TI <-> shield interface is the familiar design, with 74LS541 buffers for address/control lines and a bi-directional 74LS245 buffer for the databus.
 An 8Kx8 RAM stores the DSR code.

 The DSR is based on the TI Disk Controller ROM, adapted to interface with a reliable SD card instead of wonky floppies.
 CRU is emulated through 2 memory mapped addresses, simplifying shield design.
 An 8KB binary DSR file is loaded into RAM by the Arduino at powerup / reset.
-Further DSR code optimisation made enough RAM 3/4 KB RAM available for _TI BASIC_ support and future enhancements.
+Further DSR code optimisation made enough RAM available for _TI BASIC_ support and future enhancements.

 The Arduino UNO controls the TI interface, has R/W access to RAM, can halt the TI and tries to act as a FD1771.
 As GPIO pins are in rather short supply, Arduino RAM addressing is serial-to-parallel through 74HC595 shift registers.